Simenf05/brain/1 - Main notes/Reliable data transfer.md

 ---
 ## The cringe of stop-and-wait
-When using a model based on stop-and-wait we loose a lot of performance because of the
+When using a model based on stop-and-wait we loose a lot of performance because of the wait for [[round trip time]].
+The sender could be doing a lot more in the time before the first ACK is received.

+## Using pipe-lining to send multiple packets

+The use of pipe-lining helps the sender spend more of the time doing productive stuff.
+The concept enables the sender to send many packets right after each other.
+Then it can wait for all the packets to be sent at the same time, instead of waiting for each packet alone.
+This makes the performance much better because you only need to wait one [[round trip time]] for the entire bulk of packets.

+But how do we handle the loss and knowing what to re-transmit?
+There is two solutions to this problem:
+- Go-Back-N
+- Selective repeat

+### Go-Back-N
+The first option is to use a method called go-back-n.
+In this model the sender has a window of up to N transmitted but unACKed packet.

+### Selective repeat